johanhellsvik/mattheocodesdardellumi/PITCHME.md

 ## How to build RSPt

-- For maintaining and installing (new versions) of materials theory codes on Dardel, we are mainly using the EasyBuild system.
-To build Elk 9.2.12 under CPE 23.03, load and launch an EasyBuild with
+- To build RSPt 20231004 under CPE 23.12, load and launch an EasyBuild with

 ```
 ml PDC/23.12 easybuild-user/4.9.1